kacperkruger/sea-battle/README.md

 # Sea battle game
-Simple multiplayer game, that allows to play sea battle for two players on one screen.
+Simple multiplayer game, that allows to play sea battle for two kacperkruger.seabattle.players on one screen.

 ## Technologies
 Project is created with: